Home Hip Replacement

 Dr. H. John Cooper, a board-certified orthopedic surgeon, tells Drugwatch that each individual patient’s age, weight and medical conditions such as diabetes can affect a patient’s risk for complications following hip replacement.

 Hip replacement patients are typically between the ages of 50 and 80 years old.
-Young teenagers with juvenile arthritis and some people over the age of 80 have successfully undergone hip replacements.
+However, young teenagers with pediatric hip problems including juvenile arthritis and many people over the age of 80, and even 90, have successfully undergone elective hip replacements.

 Alternatives to Hip Replacement